Deforming Videos to Masks: Flow Matching for Referring Video Segmentation: Experiments

 \paragraph{Effectiveness of the T2V Pretrain Model.} Finally, we validate the central premise of our work: leveraging the power of large-scale T2V models.
 As shown in row (i), training our model from scratch without the pretrained weights (\textbf{-WI}) results in a complete performance collapse to 21.1 $\mathcal{J}\&\mathcal{F}$.
 This underscores that our contributions are not generic training method, but are specifically designed to effectively harness and adapt the powerful priors learned by generative foundation models for this challenging discriminative task.

-\paragraph{Effectiveness of the VAE Adaptation.} A crucial step in our method is adapting the pretrained VAE to accurately transform between the latent space and the pixel space of binary masks.
-As shown in Table \ref{tab:ablation_vae}, we evaluate several adaptation strategies.
-In all experiments, we freeze the VAE encoder to preserve its powerful pretrained features and maintain a stable latent space.
-We then compare three decoder configurations: keeping it frozen, adding a simple convolutional head, and full-parameter finetuning.
-The results are definitive: fully finetuning the decoder dramatically improves mask reconstruction quality, which directly translates to a significant boost in final RVOS performance.
-The The visualization results which we provide in Appendix~\ref{appen: vis_vae} also demonstrate the effectiveness of such adaptation.
+\paragraph{VAE Adaptation and frozen VAE.}A crucial step in our method is adapting the pretrained VAE to accurately transform between the latent space and the pixel space of binary masks.
+As shown in Table \ref{tab:ablation_vae}, we evaluate the effectiveness of the decoder adaptation.
+Consistent with observations in concurrent work REM~\citep{bagchi2025refereverythingsegmentingspeakvideos}, we find that the frozen VAE decoder can already support competitive segmentation performance (60.0 $\mathcal{J}\&\mathcal{F}$).
+However, fully finetuning the decoder further bridges the domain gap between continuous video latents and binary masks.
+This adaptation yields superior reconstruction quality and provides a solid performance gain (+0.9 $\mathcal{J}\&\mathcal{F}$) over the frozen baseline.